zapier/visual-builder/docs/_quickstart/auth.md

 _Add a connection label, and users' accounts in Zapier will be personalized to easily distinguish between multiple accounts._

 You can also add details to the account.
 Whenever a new account is authenticated with Zapier, Zapier adds a _Connection Label_ so users can identify accounts and add multiple accounts if desired.
 Customize this label with output fields from the API call, which Zapier stores in the [authData bundle](https://github.com/zapier/zapier-platform-cli/blob/master/README.md#bundleauthdata){:target="_blank"}.
-For GitHub, add `{{bundle.authData.username}}` to the _Connection Label_ to include users’ GitHub username along with the app name that Zapier automatically includes.
+For GitHub, add {% raw %}`{{bundle.authData.username}}`{% endraw %} to the _Connection Label_ to include users’ GitHub username along with the app name that Zapier automatically includes.

 ### 3. Test The Authentication